 Mr. Johnson’s other work includes Liberty Museum, a 26,000 sf museum located on Liberty Island, the base of the Statue of Liberty in New York; Vdara Tower – CityCenter, a 1.7 million sf condo hotel within MGM’s CityCenter in Las Vegas, Nevada; the award-winning, 580,000 sf residential Riverhouse in Battery Park City, Manhattan; and the Providence Renaissance Hotel in Providence, Rhode Island, the state’s largest renovation, which involved the conversion of a Masonic Temple into a hotel.

-His notable projects abroad involve two projects in the King Abdullah Financial District in Riyadh, Saudi Arabia: the Museum of the Built Environment, which includes a 323,000 sf museum with 600,000 sf of parking, and Parcel 4.11, a 12-story, 675,000 sf mixed-use development.
+His most notable experience abroad includes two projects within the King Abdullah Financial District in Riyadh, Kingdom of Saudi Arabia: the Museum of the Built Environment, which contains a 323,000 sf museum plus 600,000 sf of parking, and Parcel 4.11, a 12-story, 675,000 sf mixed-use development.

 In addition to Mr. Johnson’s project roles, he has been instrumental in the firm’s adoption and implementation of BIM.
 Working in Revit since 2008, Mr. Johnson has pushed to take advantage of the design efficiencies offered by BIM and has continuously worked to improve modeling work-flows between modeling and analysis programs.

 Mr. Johnson earned a Master of Science degree in Architectural Engineering and a Bachelor of Science degree from Pennsylvania State University.